learn-co-curriculum/phase-1-arrays-objects-what-is-really-going-on/README.md

 }

 example.test();
-// => {name: "Henry", sayName: ƒ}
+// => {name: "Henry", test: ƒ}
 ```

 If you paste the above into your browser console and run `example.test()`, you
 will get the `example` object in return!

-You may notice we're now using an arrow function here.
+You may notice we're not using an arrow function here.
 If you replace `test`
 with an arrow function, you'll get a different value for `this`.
 The reason is
-beyond the scope of this lesson and is related to how `this` behaves in arrow
+beyond the scope of this lesson and is related to how context is determined in
-functions.
+arrow functions.

 `this` can be very useful since we can use it to reference objects from inside
 themselves.